MIT-TESSE/goseek-challenge/Instructions.md

 chmod +x goseek-v0.1.0.x86_64
 ```

 2. If using conda, create a new conda environment: `conda create -n goseek python=3.6`.
-Then activate the environment: `conda activate goseek`
+Then activate the environment: `conda activate goseek`.

 3. Install [tesse-gym](../../../tesse-gym).
 ```sh